-The recent discovery of an efficient and side effect free NAD precursor is a giant leap forward for our health as we age.
+The recent discovery of an efficient and side effect free precursor to nicotinamide adenine dinucleotide (NAD), is a giant leap forward for our health as we age.
 NAD is the mission-critical molecule in our cells which regulates most of our cellular function in one way or another.

 The problem is, once we reach our mid-20s, NAD levels gradually begin to decline.
 By the time we reach our 40’s, NAD levels have dropped by up to 50% and between 40 – 60yrs they can plummet that much again.
 This leaves our cells short of NAD which can trigger a cascade of ageing and associated health issues.